MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/change-bitness.md

 # Change a Microsoft 365 Apps installation from 32-bit to 64-bit

-> [!IMPORTANT]
-> Office 365 ProPlus is being renamed to **Microsoft 365 Apps for enterprise**, starting with Version 2004.
-To learn more, [read this article](name-change.md).
-In our documentation, we'll usually just refer to it as Microsoft 365 Apps.

 Up to now, if you had the 32-bit version of Microsoft 365 Apps installed on a device and you wanted to change to the 64-bit version, you needed to uninstall the existing 32-bit version and then install the 64-bit version.
 It also required that you account for all the other deployment settings configured for that device, such as the update path and the installed languages, so that those settings would be included when you did the 64-bit installation.

 But now, to make it easier to change from a 32-bit to a 64-bit installation of Microsoft 365 Apps, the Office Deployment Tool and its configuration.xml file supports an optional attribute named MigrateArch.
 If the MigrateArch attribute is set to True, then your installation of Microsoft 365 Apps will be changed to the architecture (sometimes referred to as the bitness) that is specified in the OfficeClientEdition attribute.